davith01/easyMaker/README.md

 # Easy Maker

-Easy Maker Framework is a sleek, intuitive, and powerful front-end framework for faster and easier VAS cloud services,
+Easy Maker is a sleek, intuitive, and powerful app for faster and easier shopping cart,

-This Framework uses the IONIC for styles along with a variety of powerful plugins and tools to create a powerful framework for creating apps Android and Iphone.
+This uses the IONIC Framework components along with a variety of powerful plugins and tools to create a powerful framework for apps Android and Iphone.

 ## Easy Maker Architect Solution